Big Tech results move center stage after Congressional bruising

 Big Tech gets biggerhttps://tmsnrt.rs/39APWqL

-(Reporting by Sagarika Jaisinghani and Neha Malara in Bengaluru; additional reporting by Lisa Pauline Mattackal in Bengaluru and Noel Randewich in San Francisco; Editing by Patrick Graham, Bernard Orr)
+(Reporting by Sagarika Jaisinghani and Neha Malara in Bengaluru; additional reporting by Lisa Pauline Mattackal in Bengaluru and Noel Randewich in San Francisco; Editing by Richard Chang)

 ((Sagarika.Jaisinghani@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))